slaugaus/slaugaus.github.io/source/_posts/bulletheck.md

 ![Player ship](bh-ship.gif)

 The game itself is a 2D horizontal space shooter called “Bullet Heck!” with abstract “fake 3D” player and enemy graphics (made in Blender and rendered to .png sequences).
 There are 6 types of enemy that show up over time, 4 levels of weapon upgrades for your ship, and an endless score-attack gameplay loop with scaling difficulty.
-Thanks to the "pickle" library, your high score is saved between sessions.
+Thanks to the `pickle` library, your high score is saved between sessions.

 <!-- TODO: Theme needs a custom tag for aligning images.
 Probably also use them for .command, .centered, etc. -->
 ![Health pickup](bh-heal.gif) ![Powerup pickup](bh-power.gif)